 Metrics to assess impact on nature

-I am reviewing different methods used by businesses to assess their impact on the environment in order to develop a more standardised set of metrics to measure impact and dependencies on soil, water, and biodiversity.
-I am working on this project in collaboration with Gemma Cranston (at the University of Cambridge Institute for Sustainability Leadership) and Bhaskar Vira (University of Cambridge Department of Geography/Cambridge Conservation Research Institute).
+I have reviewed different methods used by businesses to assess their impact on the environment in order to develop a more standardised set of metrics to measure impact and dependencies on soil, water, and biodiversity.
+I worked on this project in collaboration with Gemma Cranston (at the University of Cambridge Institute for Sustainability Leadership) and Bhaskar Vira (University of Cambridge Department of Geography/Cambridge Conservation Research Institute).

 For more information on this project, please see our review of how businesses assess their impact on nature, and our proposal for a biodiversity metric based on land area, land use type and sourcing location.